davidhchng/hackcamp2025/README.md

   - Business (BizTech, Finance, etc.)
   - Academic (Research, URO, etc.)

-The club database is regularly updated with new clubs and information.
+The club database comes from and is updated with the UBC AMS Clubs Directory: https://amsclubs.ca/all-clubs/

 ### Events
 - Events including: